 Truth and Integrity in Government Finance

-Among the Alliance’s recommendations are improved budget transparency, including whether and how one-time sources are used to plug general fund deficits; better revenue forecasting and rainy day fund procedures; and disclosure of borrowing to cover budget gaps.
-As part of the project, the Alliance in 2015 released a working paper, Beyond the Basics: Best Practices in State Budget Transparency, and cosponsored two conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.
+Among the Alliance’s recommendations to states are discouraging the use of one-time revenue measures to balance budgets; the adoption of long-term revenue forecasting and fortified rainy day fund procedures; strengthened funding levels of public employee pension and retiree health care plans; and improved budget transparency, especially in disclosures of the cost of tax expenditures and deferred infrastructure maintenance.
+As part of the project, the Alliance has cosponsored several conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.